cazacov/CarND-Advanced-Lane-Lines/project_writeup.md

 ### Preventing false positives ###

-Exploring outlier images from the challenge video I noticed my algorithm falsely detecting dark lines on the road.
+Exploring outlier images from the challenge video I noticed that my algorithm falsely detects dark lines on the road.
 I think the solution would be the AND combination of gradient and grayscale images.
 Gray images are not suitable for line detection in light areas, but at least they can provide information about dark spots that are definitely not lane markers.

 <img src='./img/false_positive.jpg'/>